Degrees of freedom (statistics): Regression effective degrees of freedom

 the regression (not residual) degrees of freedom in linear models are "the sum of the sensitivities of the fitted values with respect to the observed response values", i.e. the sum of leverage scores.

 One way to help to conceptualize this is to consider a simple smoothing matrix like a Gaussian blur, used to mitigate data noise.
-In contrast to a simple linear or polynomial fit, computing the effective degrees of freedom of the smoothing function is not straight-forward.
+In contrast to a simple linear or polynomial fit, computing the effective degrees of freedom of the smoothing function is not straightforward.
 In these cases, it is important to estimate the Degrees of Freedom permitted by the $H$ matrix so that the residual degrees of freedom can then be used to estimate statistical tests such as $\chi^2$.